dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

         Build scheduled, use 'oc logs -f bc/file-uploader' to track its progress.
         Run 'oc status' to view your app.

-Wait for the application to be deployed with the suggest command:
+&#x3009;Wait for the application to be deployed with the suggest command:

-    [root@master ~]# oc logs -f bc/file-uploader
+    oc logs -f bc/file-uploader

+The follow-mode of the above command ends automatically when the build is successful and you return to your shell.

+    ...
     Cloning "https://github.com/christianh814/openshift-php-upload-demo" ...
             Commit: 7508da63d78b4abc8d03eac480ae930beec5d29d (Update index.html)
             Author: Christian Hernandez <christianh814@users.noreply.github.com>